 - Loose teeth

+If you are experiencing symptoms and actively researching, is gingivitis contagious, it is time to book an appointment.
 Your dentist will diagnose and treat your gingivitis if you do, in fact, have it.
 Gum disease treatment looks a lot like prevention.
 You’ll need to get a professional dental cleaning, brush your teeth twice a day, and floss.

 Your dentist may also prescribe an antibacterial mouthwash to help expedite the healing process.
 In more advanced cases where gingivitis has progressed to periodontal disease, you may need to see a specialized periodontist.